 Pick Your Team

-So just like the random team, you’re going to pay for one slot out of 30 or 32 teams (or whatever the number is if you’re doing soccer or something), but YOU pick the team!
+So just like with random team breaks, you’re going to pay for one slot out of 30 or 32 teams (or whatever the number is if you’re doing soccer or something), but YOU pick the team!

 In this scenario, each team comes with a price.
 For example, a team with the hottest rookie will usually be the most expensive, while popular teams such as Lakers, Cowboys, and Yankees always cost a premium as well.

-This one is especially fun if you’re the fan of a cheap team because you get to pay less than the others but still have an equal shot at the players you collect
+This one is especially fun if you’re a fan of a cheap team because you get to pay less than the others but still have an equal shot at the players you collect.

 Every “nth” Card